Dry Cleaner Soil Testing

 Dry Cleaner Soil Testing during Phase 2 Environmental Site Assessment

 Dry cleaner soil testing is a common requirement during commercial real estate due diligence periods.
 This includes Phase 1 Environmental Site Assessments and Phase 2 Environmental Site Assessments.
 Today, commercial real estate professionals and investors are well aware of the legal ramifications of innocently acquiring properties with contamination issues.
-As a result, its reasonable to presume that most lots comprising this activity will, at some point, entail dry cleaner soil testing.
+As a result, it is reasonable to presume that most lots comprising this activity will, at some point, entail dry cleaner soil testing.
 This process can become a requirement upon buying or selling a lot.
 In fact, merely applying for an equity loan on a property with dry cleaning history will result in some kind of environmental due diligence investigation.

 Commercial Real Estate Environmental Due Diligence